diana-hep/oamap/README.rst

 On the other hand, remote procedure calls (RPC) and its extreme, streaming data pipelines, in which objects are always in flight between processors, would be hindered by a columnar data representation.
 These systems need to shoot a whole object from one processor to the next and then forget it— this case is much more efficient with rowwise data.

-To illustrate the tradeoffs, I've converted the exoplanets dataset into a variety of formats, each with one more feature than the last:
+To illustrate the tradeoffs, I've converted the exoplanets dataset into a variety of formats, each with one more feature than the last. (\*Some formats have built-in compression, others don't; in all cases I compressed with gzip level 4.)

 ======================== ======= ======= ======= ========= ========= ============ ============
 Format                   Nested?
 Binary?
 Schema?
 Columnar?
 Nullable?
 Uncompressed Compressed*